Development-David/Clean-LandingPage/README.md

 # Clean-LandingPage
-A clean LadingPage with Vanilla JS
+A clean lading page with Vanilla JS